Compose multiple levels of fixtures in pytest

 Don't add extensions to shell executables

 I was browsing through the source code of Tom Christie’s typesystem1 library and discovered that the shell scripts2 of the project don’t have any extensions attached to them.
 At first, I found it odd, and then it all started to make sense.
 Executable scripts can be written in any language and the users don’t need to care about that.
-Also, not gonna lie, it looks cleaner this way. ...
+Also, not gonna lie, it looks cleaner this way.
+GitHub uses this [pattern]3 successfully to normalize their scripts.
+According to the pattern, every project should have a folder named scripts with a subset or superset of the following files: ...

 November 23, 2021